riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Let's start defining the methods we called in our `playTurn()` function.

-The `updateBoard()` function is simply responsible for updating the board array with all the current plays. so it's simple one-liner.
+The `updateBoard()` function is simply responsible for updating the board array with all the current plays.
+So it's a simple one-liner.

 ``` swift
 /**